sepiphy/coding-recommendations/php/origin.md

   - `@param <datatype> $varname`.
   - `@return <datatype>`
   - `@throws <Exception>`

-- Use the short names for all classes, interfaces and traits.
+> Note: Use the short names for all classes, interfaces and traits.

 ```php